-Few areas of today’s working world are more active and ever-changing than the recruitment and job hunting space and learning how to create an ATS
+Few areas of today’s working world are more active and ever-changing than the recruitment and job-hunting space, and learning how to create an ATS resume optimized for a job listing has never been more important.

 Because recruiters and employers have so many job seekers to choose from every time a new position gets listed online, competition is fierce, and companies need a way of filtering out the best applicants before human eyes can land on them.